Domicilium Trace was founded after realising the lack of correct and concise information available to the law- and financial fraternities regarding:

 The complexity of sheriff service area boundaries intensified when the sheriff fraternity refused to accept the new rationalised magisterial district boundaries, to merely apply to their service areas.
 They were not consulted in the rationalisation process and the boundaries did not necessarily result in practical economically viable units for them.
 To resolve this conflict DoJ Proclamation No. 963 was issued on 28 November 2018, stating that any existing sheriff service area (boundary) stays the same as before, regardless of any rationalised magisterial district boundary (changes), until a new sheriff service area (boundary) is proclaimed in the Government Gazette.

-Over the past 5 years, Domicilium Trace researched and consolidated all information on sheriff service area boundaries from the historical rules and proclamations, which now enable us to link any domicilium address within the borders of South Africa, to the relevant appointed sheriff and magisterial court, by continuously tracking any adjustments thereof.
+Domicilium Trace has continuously since 2014, researched and consolidated all information on sheriff service area boundaries from the historical rules and proclamations, which now enable us to link any domicilium address within the borders of South Africa, to the relevant appointed sheriff and magisterial court, by continuously tracking any adjustments thereof.

 Following a tedious and thorough development process, we generated a specialised spatial data base (digital map), to easily identify the applicable sheriff for any address or location at a national scale.